2sic/app-blog/readme.md

 * Changed all access to Services to ToSic.Sxc.Services
 * Changed all Images to use the IImageService
 * Made the teaser for the posts optional
+* If the teaser is left empty it will take the first 100 characters of the content text to replace the teaser
 * Activated image configuration
 * Replaced data-enableoptimizations with IPageService.AssetAttributes